NardJ/Tin-Whistle-Helper/README.md

 [Escape]        : Remove decorator
 { , }           : Insert start ┃▏or end │▎for group of notes to repeat
                   Use [Ctrl]/[Alt] for 2x,3x.
-?               : Mark last notes repeat one less time [Shift] { , }   : Insert start ┃▏or end │▎after cursor.
+?               : Mark last notes to repeat one less time [Shift] { , }   : Insert start ┃▏or end │▎after cursor.
 [Del]           : Remove note or repeat start/end at cursor [Shift][Del]    : Remove note or repeat start/end after cursor